 There is a great greenway hiking trail and lakes!
 We have a “Killearn lakes friendly yards” program too.”

 Ready to make your next move?

 Contact the local real estate experts at Coldwell Banker Hartung to get more information about moving to Tallahassee, Florida.
-Call (850) 386-6160 or complete the contact form by clicking the button below.
+Call (850) 386-6160, click the button below, or complete our contact form.